datacamp-content-public/courses-test-course-99a/chapter1.md

 skills: 2
 ```

 This is an example exercise.
+This content is meant to test the way DataCamp courses work.

 `@instructions`
+This is the instructions which should be at least 30 characters in length.

+Objective:
+Print Hello world.

 `@hint`
+It's not hi mom.
+Please be sure you read the instructions.

 `@pre_exercise_code`
 ```{python}